Though I Am Gone: Symbolic Significance

-This documentary have a representative symbolistic significance of the camera held by Wang Jingyao: the seamless incorporation of the documentary photos taken by Wang Jingyao.
+This documentary has a representative symbolic significance of the camera held by Wang Jingyao: the incorporation of the documentary photos taken by Wang Jingyao.

+Jie Li describes the film as a remediation of Wang Jingyao's private archive of Bian Zhongyun's death.
+According to Li, Wang bought a camera after Bian's death to photograph her body, the big-character posters in the family apartment, and other traces of the violence.
+Li argues that Hu Jie later transformed this private collection, together with Wang's oral testimony, into a documentary that gave the photographs a wider public audience as visual testimony to Red Guard violence.

 Reception

 Ban in China

-Although the nature and circumstances surrounding Bian’s death are well-known in China and have been the subject of much public debate in the decades following the film’s release, the Communist Party reacted sensitively to the film because "many of the former members of the Red Guard who attended Bian's middle school were members of the families of high-ranking officials that are still revered today."
+Although the nature and circumstances surrounding Bian's death are well-known in China and have been the subject of much public debate in the decades following the film's release, the Communist Party reacted sensitively to the film because "many of the former members of the Red Guard who attended Bian's middle school were members of the families of high-ranking officials that are still revered today."
 At the time Bian served as vice principal, students of the school included the children of several influential party members, with notable examples being the daughters of Liu Shaoqui, Deng Xiaoping, and Chairman Mao.
-The film is currently banned in China, perhaps owing to the sensitive nature of the death and the fact that the Red Guard perpetrators have never been brought to trial for the transgressions of which they were accused, and the closeness of the situation to prominent government officials.
+The film has been banned in China in connection with the political sensitivity of Bian's death, the unresolved question of responsibility for Red Guard violence, and the case's connection to prominent political families.

+Jie Li further notes that the film was produced without support from official institution or private enterprises and circulated outside both state and market systems; its inclusion in Yunfest 2007, a major Chinese documentary festival, led to the cancellation of the event and increased the film's reputation through censorship.